Skip Navigation

 There are two additional laws that are relevant or specific to school settings: The Rehabilitation Act of 1973 (29 U.S.C.
 794d) and the Individuals with Disabilities Education Act (IDEA).

-Like the ADA, the Rehabilitation Act prohibits discrimination on the basis of disability in programs run by federal agencies, and programs that receive federal financial assistance, which include institutions of higher learning.
-Section 504 of the Rehabilitation Act ensures that the child with a disability has equal access to an education.
-The child may receive accommodations and modifications; for example, program accessibility and effective communication with people who have hearing or vision disabilities.
+Like the ADA, the Rehabilitation Act prohibits discrimination based on disability in programs run by federal agencies and that receive federal financial assistance, including institutions of higher learning.
+Section 504 of the Rehabilitation Act ensures that a child with a disability has equal access to an education.
+The child may receive accommodations and modifications.
+For example, program accessibility and effective communication with people who have hearing or vision disabilities.
 Each federal agency has its own set of Section 504 regulations that apply to its programs.
-The U.S. Department of Education makes sure that students with disabilities get the kinds of educational services they need to succeed in school.
-Unlike the Individuals with Disabilities Education Act (IDEA), Section 504 does not require a public school to provide an individualized educational program (IEP) that is designed to meet a child's unique needs and provide the child with educational benefit.
-Under Section 504, fewer procedural safeguards are available to the child with a disability and the child's parents than under IDEA.
+The U.S. Department of Education ensures students with disabilities receive the educational services needed for success in school.
+Unlike the Individuals with Disabilities Education Act (IDEA), Section 504 does not require a public school to provide an individualized educational program (IEP) which is designed to meet a child's unique needs and provide the child with educational benefit.
+Under Section 504, fewer procedural safeguards are available to children with a disability and their parents/guardians than under IDEA.

 Section 508 of the federal Rehabilitation Act requires agencies to provide individuals with disabilities equal access to electronic information and data comparable to those who do not have disabilities, unless an undue burden (e.g., significant difficulty or expense) would be imposed on the agency.
 Public universities that receive federal funding through the Assistive Technology Act are required to meet Section 508 standards for web-based intranet and internet information and applications.
 Examples of materials that would require accommodations would include: